Skip to main content

 Biologic medications

 Biologic disease-modifying medications target specific molecules or cells in the inflammatory process.
-If treatment with NSAIDs is insufficient, treatment with a tumor necrosis factor (TNF) inhibitor is recommended.
+If treatment with NSAIDs doesn’t work well, treatment with a type of biologic called a tumor necrosis factor (TNF) inhibitor is recommended.
 Examples include:

 If a TNF inhibitor does not work well enough, other biologic options include secukinumab (Cosentyx) or ixekizumab (Taltz).